LLaRA: Large Language-Recommendation Assistant: Large Language-Recommendation Assistant (LLaRA)

 \subsection{Curriculum Prompt Tuning}

-Given the inherent nature of the LLMs, which are primarily trained with data in the form of natural language, comprehending an alternative modality, such as the ID-based item representation from sequential recommenders, poses a significant challenge in practice.
-This suggests that a certain aspect of the hybrid prompts, which is the textual tokens, are more readily assimilated, while others, like the behavioral tokens, present a more complex learning task.
+Considering the design of LLMs, which predominantly train on data in text, the task of comprehending modalities --- behavioral tokens distilled from recommender models --- presents a notable challenge.
+While the text-only prompting aligns closely with the LLMs' training and is thus more readily assimilated, the hybrid prompting, representing a deviation from typical language data, introduces a more complex task.

-Drawn inspiration from curriculum learning, which facilitates the learning process by training the model from simple to more challenging learning tasks, we design a curriculum prompt tuning scheme in LLaRA.
+Drawn inspiration from curriculum learning \cite{curriculm_learning}, which emphasizes the importance of training the model from simple to more challenging learning tasks, we design a curriculum prompt tuning scheme in LLaRA.
 In general, the tuning process begins by focusing on the more straightforward prompting method --- text-only prompting method.
-This initial phase allows the model to establish a foundational understanding of the sequential recommendation scenario before introducing more complex elements.
-Subsequently, we gradually introduce the hybrid prompting method that incorporates ID-based item representation in the tuning process.
-This step-wise strategy ensures that the model is not overwhelmed by the complexity of the task, thereby promoting more effective learning.
-Ultimately, our LLM-based recommender will be fully integrated with the compressed item representation in the progressive curriculum tuning process.
-This entire learning process, shown as the rectangle with gradient color in Figure \ref{framework}, is conducted following the principles of curriculum learning, which emphasizes the importance of gradual learning, starting from simpler concepts and progressively moving towards harder ones.
+This initial phase allows the model to establish a fundamental grasp of the sequential recommendation task.
+Subsequently, we gradually introduce the hybrid prompting method that incorporates behavioral tokens, thereby elevating the complexity of the tuning process.
+This step-wise strategy ensures that the model is not overwhelmed by the complex task.
+Ultimately, our LLM-based recommender will be fully integrated with the hybrid item representation.
+This entire learning trajectory is shown as the gradient-colored rectangle in Figure \ref{framework}.

 Formally, this learning process can be articulated through the subsequent stages, corresponding point-to-point with the three pivotal phases of curriculum learning.